smitha-2020/frontend-proj-redux/README.md

 -  Made use of Material UI icons, and styled library for styling.

 ## Future Improvements
 - Modularize the code.
 - Using styled library throughout the application.
 - Testing of UI.
 - Implementing debounce for the search bar.
 - Improving the overall look of the website.
-- Improving the overall look of the website.
 - Including more test cases.
-- Including validation for the create Product component.
+- Including validation for the Admin action(create Product).
+- Make the site responsive

 Link to the frontend project https://frolicking-panda-899a36.netlify.app/